What is the Montessori philosophy?

 The classroom atmosphere will encourage social interaction for cooperative learning, peer teaching and emotional development.
-Montessori was the first to create child-sized tables and chairs for an environment to fit for children.

 It is necessary to give children the possibility of developing according to the laws of nature, so that they can become strong, and, having become strong, can do even more than dared hope for them.